 6. Horseback Riding – allowed on designated trails by individuals and small groups (up to 4 horses); large groups (more than 4 horses) must be authorized in advance.

 7. Hunting and fishing – As allowed for by law on most SELT lands.
-Due to the size of these properties or restrictions of the original donor, hunting is not allowed on Two Rivers Wildlife Preserve, Burley Forest, Kimball Reserve and Powwow River Woodlands.
+Due to the size of these properties or restrictions of the original donor, hunting is not allowed on the Franklin Preserve, Burley Forest, Kimball Reserve or Powwow River Woodlands.
 Temporary tree stands must bear owner identification and be removed after each hunting season.
 Bolted tree stands are prohibited.

 1. Metal detectors – permission may be granted for use for scientific or historic research under the supervision of SELT staff.